Xerocomellus chrysenteron: Description

 Young specimens often have a dark, dry surface, and tomentose caps.
 When fully expanded, the brownish cap ranges from 4 to 10 cm in diameter with very little substance and thin flesh that turns a blue color when slightly cut or bruised.
 The caps mature to convex and plane in old age.
 Cracks in the mature cap reveal a thin layer of light red flesh below the skin.

-The 1 to 2 cm-diameter stems have no ring, are mostly bright yellow and the lower part is covered in coral-red fibrils and has a constant elliptical to fusiform diameter throughout its length of 4 to 10 cm tall.
+The 1 to 2 cm-diameter stems have no ring, are mostly bright yellow and the lower part is covered in coral-red fibrils and has a constant elliptical to fusiform diameter throughout its length of 4 to 13 cm.
 The cream-colored stem flesh turns blue when cut.
 The species has large, yellow, angular pores, and produces an olive brown spore print.